-Acclaimed as a Sangeet Visharad from Bhatkhande University via Bharatiya Vidya Bhavan (Mumbai), Deepal Chodhari has been pursuing the santoor since the past 20 + years from her guruji, Shri Dineshkumar Sampat (immediate disciple of Shri Kartik Kumar).
-With the blessings of her guruji, she pursues the santoor with a style evolved out of gayaki (vocal), gatkari (instrumental technique) and layakari (rhythmic improvisation).
-Currently, Deepal is also pursuing advanced Santoor studies under the guidance of the legendary santoor maestro Pandit Shivkumar Sharma’s senior disciple, Shri Dilip Kale.
+Acclaimed as a Sangeet Visharad from Bhatkhande University via Bharatiya Vidya Bhavan (Mumbai), Deepal Chodhari has been pursuing the santoor since her school years from her guruji, Shri Dineshkumar Sampat (immediate disciple of Pandit Kartik Kumar).
+With the blessings of her guruji, she pursues the santoor with style evolved out of gayaki (vocal), gatkari (instrumental technique) and layakari (rhythmic improvisation).

 Gifted as a vocalist and an instrumentalist, she underwent vocal training during her Sangeet Visharad from Smt.
-Shashikala Kaikini at Bhartiya Vidya Bhavan and thereafter with Smt.
-Mitali Banerjee Bhawmik.
+Shashikala Kaikini at Bhartiya Vidya Bhavan.

-Deepal has performed successfully at various cultural organizations in India & USA including Marathi Vishwa (USA), Princeton University (USA), Raag Rang (USA), Chhandayan (USA), Ragas Live Festival, Brooklyn Raga Massive, Chinmaya Mission, Kalol (USA), IIT Pavai (Mumbai), Bharitya Vidya Bhuvan (Mumbai), St. Xaviers College (Mumbai), University of Mumbai, Sophia College (Mumbai) and many more.
+Deepal has performed successfully at various cultural organizations in India & USA.
+Some of which are Marathi Vishwa (USA), Princeton University (USA), Raag Rang (USA), Chhandayan (USA), Ragas Live Festival (NYC Radio), Phoenix Gharana (USA), Brooklyn Raga Massive (USA), Chinmaya Mission (USA), Kalol (USA), IIT Pavai (Mumbai), Bharatiya Vidya Bhuvan (Mumbai), St. Xavier’s College (Mumbai), University of Mumbai, Sophia College (Mumbai) and many more.

-Last year, her article was published in the New Jersey newspaper claiming her to be the only female Santoor teacher in the tri-state area in preserving the rich heritage of one of the oldest instruments of India- the Santoor.
-Her students have accolades and prizes in acclaimed Hindustani Classical music events and competitions.
-She trains students for curriculum based learning for Akhil Bharatiya Gandharva Mahavidyalaya Mandal and SAMVED certification exams.
+In 2013, her article was published in the New Jersey newspaper claiming her to be the only female Santoor teacher in the tri-state area in preserving the rich heritage of one of the oldest instruments of India- the Santoor.
+Her students have won accolades and prizes in acclaimed Hindustani Classical music events and competitions.
+She trains students for curriculum-based learning for Akhil Bharatiya Gandharva Mahavidyalaya Mandal and SAMVED certification exams.